54 Results

 -

 Kinawa/ChippewaOkemos Kids Club - School Age (K-8th Grade)Welcome to Okemos Kids Club (OKC)!
 The Okemos Kids Club was created in 1983 to meet a community need that was identified by parents and school personnel.
 It was developed and is sponsored by Okemos Community Education in cooperation with school personnel.
 Current School-Age Kids Club programs include: Elementary Before/After school care at Cornell, Bennett Woods, Okemos Public Montessori, and Hiawatha; Club Kinawa Before/After held at Kinawa for grades 5th-8th (7th & 8th Grade students walk from Chippewa to Kinawa independently); Break Days, Snow Days, and Summer Camp for children who have finished Kindergarten-7th grade held at Edgewood Early Childhood Center.
 PROGRAM OBJECTIVES To serve as a support system for families within the Okemos School District.
 To provide a safe and nurturing environment.
 To plan activities that meet the developmental needs of the whole child - social, cultural, emotional, physical, cognitive, and affective.
 To recognize and respect the uniqueness of each child.
 To maintain ongoing communication between OKC staff and parents.
 To provide quality child care at a reasonable cost at a convenient location.
 OKC - School Year Okemos Kids Club provides before care at each school from 7:00 am until school starts and after care from the end of the school day until 6:00 pm for children in Kindergarten through 8th grade.
 Non-School Days (Break Days) are held at Edgewood Early Childhood Center with operating hours from 7:15am to 6:00pm.
-A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Camp Okemos Kids Club offers a full time, five day a week Summer Camp program for children who have finished Kindergarten through 7th grade.
-Camp is open from 7:15am to 6:00pm, providing a full day of engaging activities, supervision, and summer fun!
-A $35.00 Fee is due at the time of Registration Per Child Per SummerSchool Year 2025-2026 OKC Site -
+2025-26 School Year Rates 2025-26 School Year Calendar A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Program Okemos Kids Club offers a school age Summer Program which operates Monday through Friday from 7:15am to 6:00pm at Edgewood Early Childhood Center for children who have finished Kindergarten through 7th grade.
+Enrollment for the summer program is weekly, and part time weekly schedules are not available.
+The program runs throughout the summer with activities scheduled each week, including designated days for field trips, engaging physical activity, and exploratories!
+Registration materials and updated fee schedules are typically made available around Spring Break at the end of March/early April.
+2026 Summer Calendar 2026 Summer Rates A $35.00 Fee is due at the time of Registration Per Child Per SummerSchool Year 2025-2026 OKC Site -

 Lair (Preschool Three's + Four's)OKC - Infant, Toddler, PreschoolWelcome to Okemos Kids Club (OKC)!
 The Okemos Kids Club was created in 1983 to meet a community need that was identified by parents and school personnel.
 It was developed and sponsored by Okemos Community Education in cooperation with school personnel.
 All Current preschool programs include: Nest (Infants); Coop (toddler one's/two's); Den (toddler two's/three's); and Lair (preschool three's/four's).
 Preschool programs use the Creative Curriculum.
 PROGRAM OBJECTIVES To serve as a support system for families within the Okemos School District.
 To provide a safe and nurturing environment.
 To plan activities that meet the developmental needs of the whole child - social, cultural, emotional, physical, cognitive, and affective.
 To recognize and respect the uniqueness of each child.
 To maintain ongoing communication between OKC staff and parents.
 To provide quality child care at a reasonable cost at a convenient location.
 Hours of Operation Edgewood Early Childhood Center is open from 7:15am to 6:00pm.Full Year Programs 2026-2027 OKC - Infant, Toddler, Preschool Site -